The reviews for this grilled shrimp recipe speak for themselves; this recipe is so delicious!

 How to Grill Garlic Grilled Shrimp

-- Combine everything in a bowl and marinate 20 minutes.
+- Combine everything in a bowl, toss to coat, and marinate per the recipe below.

 Ingredients